nhcarrigan/becca-docs/docs/privacy-policy.md

 **Visibility**: This data is publicly visible through the `/becca stats` command.

-**Optout**: You can opt out of this data collection by request in our [support server](https://chat.nhcarrigan.com).
+**Optout**: You can opt out of this data collection by refraining from voting for the bot/server, or by using the `/optout` command, or by request in our [support server](https://chat.nhcarrigan.com).
 This data is not automatically deleted, but can be deleted upon request in our [support server](https://chat.nhcarrigan.com).

 ## On-Platform Data